 Kevin Visconti, Ph.D.

-Lecturer in Discipline and Associate Director of Curriculum, Strategic Communication
+Senior Lecturer and Associate Director of Curriculum, Strategic Communication

-Dr. Kevin Visconti is the 2018 winner of the Dean's Excellence Award for Faculty in the School of Professional Studies at Columbia University.
-Kevin earned his Ph.D. at the University of Miami, his M.A. at Georgetown University, and his B.S. at New York University.
-Upon completing his Post Doctorate at Northeastern University, Dr. Visconti served as Manager of Global Change Management for Bluewolf Group, an IBM company and international technology consulting firm based in Manhattan, working with clients around the world.
-Most recently, he was Program Director and Lecturer of Business Communication at Santa Clara University.
+Dr. Kevin Visconti is the 2018 winner of the Dean’s Excellence Award for Faculty in the School of Professional Studies at Columbia University.
+Dr. Visconti earned his Ph.D. at the University of Miami, his M.A. at Georgetown University, and his B.S. at New York University.
+Upon completing his postdoctorate at Northeastern University, Dr. Visconti served as manager of global change management for Bluewolf Group, an IBM company and international technology consulting firm based in Manhattan, working with clients around the world.
+Most recently, he was program director and lecturer of business communication at Santa Clara University.

-With passion and distinct energy for teaching, Dr. Visconti's other academic and scholarly pursuits center on designing curricula in traditional, online, and hybrid formats for undergraduate and graduate content.
-He has been recognized by outstanding faculty awards, research grants, and top conference papers.
-He is active with the Association of Wine Economics, various Aspen Institute consortia, and Futures Ignite, a non-profit organization located in the New York City public school system with the purpose to advance programming, counseling, and advocacy that equips BIPOC students to direct and amplify their college and career futures.
+With passion and distinct energy for teaching, Dr. Visconti’s other academic and scholarly pursuits center on designing curricula in traditional, online, and hybrid formats for undergraduate and graduate content.
+He has been recognized with outstanding faculty awards, research grants, and top conference papers.
+He is active with the Association of Wine Economics, various Aspen Institute consortia, and Futures Ignite, a nonprofit organization located in the New York City public school system with the purpose of advancing programming, counseling, and advocacy that equips BIPOC students to direct and amplify their college and career futures.

-Kevin is a marathoner, skier, hiker and soccer player; but, his favorite title is Dad.
+Dr. Visconti is a marathoner, skier, hiker, and soccer player, but his favorite title is Dad.